 Is the Kilauea Iki Trail on your Hawaii bucket list?

-Have you been to Big Island Hawaii before and hiked this trail?
+Have you been to Big Island Hawaii before and hiked the Kilauea Iki trail?
 What was your experience?
 Or is there another trail in Volcanoes National Park that you can recommend instead, such as the Crater Rim trail (which has partially been reopenend)?
 Have you done another volcano hike, anywhere in the world, and can’t wait to share your story?
 Any of the exciting Maui hikes you can’t wait to tell us about?
 We look forward to reading all about it in the comments below!